ENCCS/cmake-workshop/content/environment.rst

    Copies the ``<input>`` file to another file ``<output>``, modifying its content.

-.. challenge:: Configure a file
+.. exercise:: Configure a file

    Let's revisit one of the previous exercises.
 Rather than print the results of querying with |cmake_host_system_information|, we want to save the results to